stormbots/stormbots.github.io/content/about.md

           Programming
         </h1>
         <p style="text-align: center"> <font face="Helvetica">
-        Who ARE The Programmings?
         This team is responsible for creating the programming code that makes the robot perform all the required functions.
 Students will learn and use programming skills and scientific analysis to determine the right programming for the robot to perform autonomous and driver operated tasks.
       </td>
     </tr>